CurtisNewbie/fantahsea/README.md

 # Todo

+- [ ] Transfer images by specifying a folder
 - [ ] Integrate with Redis to do some basic *'distributed'* locking
 - [ ] Make Transferring images async (after we have *'distributed'* locking available)
 - [ ] Add some validator